 In addition, our access to funds under our revolving credit facility depends on the ability of the lenders that are parties to such facility to meet their funding commitments to us.
 Continuing long-term disruptions in the global economy and the continuation of tighter credit conditions among, and potential failures of, third-party financial institutions as a result of such disruptions may have an adverse effect on the ability of our lenders to meet their funding obligations.
 As a result, if one or more of the lenders fails to perform their respective funding obligations under our loans and our other lenders are not able or willing to assume such commitment, we may not have access to the full amounts that otherwise would be available to us under such loans.
 Further, our ability to obtain new financing or refinance existing debt could be impacted by such conditions.
 If our lenders are not able to meet their funding commitments to us, our business, results of operations, cash flows and financial condition could be adversely affected.
-Our \$250 million unsecured term loan and \$500 million unsecured credit facility are currently scheduled to mature in 2010 and 2011, respectively.
-Although we currently intend to exercise our option to extend each of our \$250 million unsecured term loan and \$500 million unsecured credit facility by one year, our ability to do so is contingent upon us not being in default under the terms of the loans.
+Our \$500 million unsecured credit facility is currently scheduled to mature in 2011.
+Although we currently intend to exercise our option to extend our \$500 million unsecured credit facility by one year, our ability to do so is contingent upon us not being in default under the terms of the loan.